http4k/www/src/website/content/supply-chain-security/index.md

 <tr><td><strong>Cosign bundles</strong></td><td>Sigstore signature bundle for each of the above, with trusted timestamps</td></tr>
 </tbody>
 </table>

+Artifacts published to Maven Central carry PGP signatures.
+See [Distribution & release channels](/distribution/) for how the two channels differ.

 See the [Enterprise Repository reference](/ecosystem/enterprise/reference/repository/) for Maven coordinates, repository layout, and setup guides.